 Engineers and scientists predict that widespread use of LEDs over the course of ten years would save more than $1000 billion in energy costs, eliminate the need for nearly a billion barrels of oil over ten years, and lead to a substantial reduction in emissions of carbon dioxide—the most common greenhouse gas.
 If the entire world was to switch over to LEDs, there would be tremendous savings in energy costs and an increase in energy security.
 In addition to their high efficiency and long lifespan, LEDs do not require ballast and do not contain toxic mercury, which means disposing them of poses fewer health and environmental hazards.

 In contrast to conventional light sources, a number of new dimensions have opened due to the unique controllability of LEDs.
 These include control over the emission spectrum, colour temperature, polarisation, temporal modulation, hue and spatial emission pattern.
-These controllable next-generation LED sources, called smart lightings, will result in tremendous benefits to the society and humankind.
+These controllable next-generation LED sources, called smart lighting, will result in tremendous benefits to society and humankind.
 In general, applications of LEDs in different walks of life include:

-Biology and imaging.
 Leapfrog advances in quantitative biology, particularly the rapid identification and counting of biological cells through adaptive and fully-tunable reflectance and fluorescence imaging.

-Transportation.
 Enhanced visibility (less glare) and safety through polarisation-controlled headlights, temporal-controlled communicating headlights/brake lights/trafficlights, and interactive roadways.

-Communications.
 Fundamentally new modes of broadcasting, communications and sensing through temporal control of solid-state light sources.

-Human factors.
 Reduced dependency on sleep-inducing pharmaceuticals, prevention of certain cancers and higher quality of life.

 So far, despite the positive forecast, there remain short-term financial and technological obstacles to the market success of LEDs, with the biggest problem being price.
 LED tubes cost anywhere between $50 and $100, compared to $2-$10 for fluorescent.